okaytom/circles_app/README.md

 ## Description
 This app has a calendar function for creating events and reminders to keep track of your schedule, to storing your notes and cue cards for a course.

+WARNING
+- do not edit or delete the dev file folder
+- if you delete a subject folder without using our app, you will have to delete it in the app as well

 ## Installation
 - run on Windows?
 - download the latest version of Java